My Secret Life (memoir): Veracity

 The question of how much the book is a record of true experiences (whether of Ashbee or another writer), and how much is fiction or erotic fantasy can probably never be fully resolved.
 However, the presence of much mundane detail, the writer's inclusion of incidents that do him little personal credit, and the lack of intrinsically improbable circumstances (in contrast to most Victorian erotica) lend it considerable credibility.
 In spite of "Walter's" obsessive womanising over a period of several decades, only a few of his partners are of his own social class.
 The great majority are prostitutes, servants or working class women.
 This would appear to reflect the realities of his time.
 Internal evidence from the book suggests that "Walter" was born between 1820 and 1825.
 In the last volume he notes seeing the books through print, which indicates that he was still alive in the 1890s.
+In 2018, Simon Young identified Walter's "Madame S–––k–n–us" with Hulda Stockenius, a German-born London brothel keeper who was prosecuted for keeping a disorderly house in 1871.
+He also suggested that Walter's "Nelly L––l–e" may have been Stockenius's lodger Helen Leslie.
+Young argued that the evidence indicates that at least some of Walter's account was drawn from life.